adeosunabdulsamad/Frontend-Mentor/readme.md

 ### Useful resources

-- [Example resource 1](https://www.freecodecamp.org/learn/responsive-web-design) - This helped me with understanding th flexible ways css can be used.
+- [https://www.freecodecamp.org/learn/responsive-web-design](https://www.freecodecamp.org/learn/responsive-web-design) - This helped me with understanding th flexible ways css can be used.
 I really liked this pattern and will use it going forward.

 ## Author